 \subsection{{Robustness to Preprocessing}}

 Our evasion attack relies on features associated with the transplanted code, and to preserve semantics we need conditional statements that always resolve to {\tt False} at runtime; so, we must subvert static analysis techniques that may identify that this code is never executed.
-We achieve this by relying on \emph{opaque predicates}~\citep{Moser:opaque}, i.e., carefully constructed obfuscated conditions where the outcome is always known at design time (in our case, \texttt{False}), but the actual truth value is difficult or impossible to determine during a static analysis.
+We achieve this by relying on \emph{opaque predicates}~\cite{Moser:opaque}, i.e., carefully constructed obfuscated conditions where the outcome is always known at design time (in our case, \texttt{False}), but the actual truth value is difficult or impossible to determine during a static analysis.

 We refer the reader to Appendix~\ref{app:opaque} for a detailed description of how we generate strong opaque predicates and make them look legitimate.